 freq

-Offer to run a complex linux command from among those listed in a file in the current directory, .
+Offer to run a complex linux command from among those listed in a file in the current directory, .frequents .

 This facility makes it easy to package common actions in particular contexts.
 That can be a huge memory aid, preserving a record of the actions I have available in particular contexts, including intricate details of those actions.